InfraBlockchain/infrablochain-docs/en/infrablockchain/learn/protocol/system-token.md

 ---
-title: System Tokens
+title: System Token
 description: Covers the general aspects of system tokens.
 keywords:
-    - System Tokens
+    - System Token
 ---

 **_InfraBlockchain_** does not have a single unique built-in native cryptocurrency token.
 Instead, every account created on the InfraBlockchain can issue system tokens, which are natively supported at the core level of the blockchain with standard token functionalities.